-The significance attached to the Indo Pacific region can be attributed to the geographical location over the global map and the rich underwater maritime resources it houses.
-The Indo Pacific region attracts a lot of global investors owing to the huge populace it houses and resultant busy trade markets.
-The Chinese factor of fast growth rate has also helped the neighbouring regions to get benefitted in the process and enjoy the hoy ride of economic prosperity.
-The national interest of US made the policy makers to make necessary shift in their formulation of national policies for the region.
-Correspondingly, since 2009 a growing interest of the US in Asia Pacific was observed, and it got reflected in the policies of Pivot to Asia and Rebalancing to Asia under President Barack Obama.
+The significance attached to the Indo-Pacific region can be attributed to its geographical location on the global map and the rich underwater maritime resources it houses.
+The Indo-Pacific region attracts numerous global investors due to its large population and the resulting thriving trade markets.
+The Chinese factor of a fast growth rate has also helped neighbouring regions benefit in the process and enjoy the high ride of economic prosperity.
+The national interest of the US prompted policymakers to make a necessary shift in their formulation of national policies for the region.
+Correspondingly, since 2009, a growing interest in the Asia Pacific by the US has been observed, and it has been reflected in the policies of the Pivot to Asia and Rebalancing to Asia under President Barack Obama.
 Under President Trump in 2017, the term Asia Pacific was replaced by a more focused Indo-Pacific.
-The year 2022 saw the adoption of term Free and Open Indo Pacific.
+The year 2022 saw the adoption of the term Free and Open Indo-Pacific.
 These all-policy documents reflect the visible shift in US focus towards the region, ostensibly owing to the economic rise of China.

-There is no doubt that self-interest plays an important role in international politics, but it manifests itself in many different ways, not all of them dishonest.
+There is no doubt that self-interest plays a significant role in international politics, but it manifests itself in various ways, not all of which are dishonest.
 The 'China threat' theory and the idea that China is America's 'other' could be more effectively addressed with a better cultural and political understanding between the U.S. and China.
 Despite all the attention given to China's rise and its consequences, "the United States still has a very imperfect understanding of China's power and motivations, which fuels tension as much as Chinese actions."
-Conflicts of interests and ideals are inevitable, but if they are dealt with pragmatically rather than prematurely, they could ease Sino-U.S. relations.
+Conflicts of interest and ideals are inevitable, but if they are dealt with pragmatically rather than prematurely, they could ease Sino-U.S. relations.
 In the 21st century, two powers will most likely coexist in peace and work together through a policy of engagement.
-An increased level of engagement between the parties will only result in a deeper understanding of future issues (Fergusson, 2012).
+An increased level of engagement between the parties will lead to a deeper understanding of future issues (Fergusson, 2012).

-The maritime security vulnerabilities of China include strategic SLOC in South China Sea and threat of potential blockade of Malacca Strait; however, China is not sitting idle.
-China is making tangible progress to address its security concerns in South China Sea by constructing artificial islands, yet this extension of perimeter of security is being achieved by China at a very slow pace.
-China is keeping its efforts under the threshold and not inviting any kinetic response from any regional or extra regional force, which indicates how carefully it is treading its path.
-The implementation of mega economic project of OBOR is earning China confidence and cooperation of its neighbouring countries.
-China has earned the name of regional connector through adroit application of visionary trade policies linked with well-planned regional connectivity corridors.
+The maritime security vulnerabilities of China include strategic SLOC in the South China Sea and the threat of a potential blockade of the Malacca Strait; however, China is not sitting idle.
+China is making tangible progress in addressing its security concerns in the South China Sea by constructing artificial islands; however, this extension of its security perimeter is being achieved at a very slow pace.
+China is keeping its efforts under the threshold and not inviting any kinetic response from any regional or extra-regional force, which indicates how carefully it is treading its path.
+The implementation of the mega economic project of OBOR is earning China confidence and cooperation of its neighbouring countries.
+China has earned the reputation of a regional connector through the adroit application of visionary trade policies, coupled with well-planned regional connectivity corridors.